 The correct answer will be: D as it does not follow the pattern of the other postal codes displayed in the question.

-How the 476 Exam Is Scored?
+How Is the USPS 476 Assessment Scored?

 The USPS exam is scored out of 100.
 You need at least 70 out of the total to pass.